Is Chocolate Good for You? Check Out These Benefits...

 Antioxidants protect your cells and other internal structures, including your DNA, from a never ending barrage of harmful free radicals.
 Compounds our bodies produce naturally, but are also derived from external sources, such as pesticides, processed foods, pollution, plastic chemicals, and more.
 Further, the flavonoids (the predominant antioxidants) in cocoa solids have been shown to exhibit many other specific health promoting properties.
 Let’s take a closer look…

-- Protect your skin from UV radiation - Regular consumption of dark chocolate (with a high concentration of cocoa) has been shown to offer skin photoprotective effects.
+Protect your skin from UV radiation with regular consumption of dark chocolate (with a high concentration of cocoa).
+It has been shown to offer skin photoprotective effects.

 If you’ve got extra pounds to lose, there’s a good chance your body is inflamed.
 And this inflammation must be addressed to successfully lose weight and keep it off.
 Therefore, when consumed responsibly–which I’ll get into in a bit–chocolate can actually help reduce inflammation and aid your weight loss efforts.
 In addition, while chocolate is often thought of as a splurge, studies have found no link between weight gain and cocoa or dark chocolate consumption in small amounts.